Data views overview

 Delete data views delete

-If you delete a data view in Customer Journey Analytics, an error message will indicate that any Workspace projects that depend on this deleted data view will no longer work.
+If you delete a data view in Customer Journey Analytics, an error message indicates that any Workspace projects that depend on this deleted data view no longer works.

 Next steps